 The two books are available in either print or ebook formats.
 Activity sheets and other pages you will use for the timeline in the printed books are blank on one side so that they may be removed and used directly from the book.
 If you are teaching more than one child or if you think you might need backups for mistakes, you might want to purchase the ebooks.

-giant american history timeline2The timeline approach used by these books produces a very visual reinforcement of events in relation to one another.
+The timeline approach used by these books produces a very visual reinforcement of events in relation to one another.
 Rather than a straight-line timeline, The Giant American History Timeline books have students create a number of “posters” with arrows showing their relationships.
 You can make the timeline simple, or you might make it more complex as is shown in the image.
 The entire timeline could take up to 100 feet of space, so you might post sections at a time or find some other way of condensing it to fit in your available space or in a notebook.

 The two books provide teaching notes for each activity sheet.
 While these notes sometimes have historical information, their primary purpose is to help the teacher present the activities rather than teach information.
 Students need sources for historical information.
 It seems to me that textbooks will be the easiest sources for students to use.
 Of course, one textbook might not have all of the information students need, so they might need other books plus internet access for some topics.
 Answer keys at the back of each book provide parents and teachers with suggested information that should appear on many activity sheets.

 Students in fourth or fifth grades might use books, such as Joy Hakim's A History of US series; Abeka's The History of Our United States, BJU Press’s Heritage Studies 5, or Master Books' America's Story.
-Older students in grades six through eight might use resources such as The Landmark History of the American People; The High Point History Series: American History 1754-1945America, Land I Love, or BJU Press’s The American Republic.
+Older students in grades six through eight might use resources such as The Landmark History of the American People; The High Point History Series: American History 1754-1945; America, Land I Love, or BJU Press’s The American Republic.
 Of course, there are other options, but this should give you an idea of what might work well with it.
 If you are working with older students, it will be important to demand a higher level of research, reading, and written work than for a younger child.

 The Giant American History Timeline books each include a two-page assessment for each unit.
 The assessments have matching and sequencing questions plus two short-essay questions.
-These are suitable for up through about sixth grade, but beyond that, I would require more from older students either in the form of additional research and writing or other assessment questions.
+These are suitable for up through about sixth grade, but beyond that, I would require more from older students, either in the form of additional research and writing or other assessment questions.
 Some of the aforementioned textbooks include questions that you could use.

 The benefit of this approach is that instead of feeding information directly to students, it poses questions and directs students to read in search of answers.
 Parents or teachers might flip the approach and start with student textbooks then reinforce learning with the timeline activity pages.
 That, too, would be a practical approach.
 If you work primarily from the activity pages, students might not read everything in a textbook, but that shouldn’t pose a problem.

 Granted, it is more work for a parent or teacher to coordinate the type of learning I describe here.
 If you are not sure you can handle it, use a text as your mainstay and use as many of the activity sheets as you can manage.
-For those with greater confidence as well as the time it will require, I encourage you to work from The Giant American History Timeline books as your core since I believe this approach can provide great motivation for students.
+For those with both greater confidence and the time it will require, I encourage you to work from The Giant American History Timeline books as your core since I believe this approach can provide great motivation for students.